espressif/esp-iot-solution/examples/sensors/airmouse/README.md

 The corresponding board-specific defaults files select the preset and provide the predefined BMI270 and button configuration.

+The firmware only skips the initial HTTP configuration gate when all of the following are true:

-When either known ESP32-C5 board preset is active, the firmware can skip the initial HTTP hardware-configuration gate.
+- a known board preset is active
+- a valid startup gyroscope bias is already stored in flash
+- when `CONFIG_AIRMOUSE_ENABLE_BMM350=y`, a valid magnetometer calibration is also already stored in flash

+If any of those conditions is not satisfied, the firmware starts the HTTP configuration flow before BLE runtime.

-The current ESP32-P4 path does not provide fixed board pin defaults and must complete runtime hardware configuration after boot.
+The current ESP32-P4 path does not provide fixed board pin defaults and therefore always requires the initial HTTP configuration flow.

 ## Build